Last Updated on January 6, 2022 by Henry @ The Getaway Lounge

 If you don’t buy checked baggage, a fee of around £50 per item will be charged at the gate – plus any additional excess baggage charges where applicable.

 For more details you can check out easyJet’s terms and conditions and scroll down to “bags” at the bottom of the page here.

-Rules are rules, and you’re vulnerable to easyJet’s hand luggage policy if you don’t have a bag within the limits.
+Rules are rules, and you’re vulnerable to easyJet’s hand luggage policy if you don’t have a bag within their limits.

-It is of course best to comply, and so we recommend checking out our favourite easyJet hand luggage for a great value solution allowing you to maximise your allowance.
+It is of course best to comply, and so we recommend checking out the recommended bags above allowing you to maximise your allowance.